Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/procedural/introduction.rst

 Procedural textures can either produce colored textures, intensity only textures, textures with alpha values and normal textures.
-If intensity only ones are used the result is a black and white texture, which can be greatly enhanced by the use of ramps.
+If intensity only ones are used the result is a black-and-white texture, which can be greatly enhanced by the use of ramps.
 If on the other hand you use ramps and need an intensity value, you have to switch on *No RGB* in the *Mapping* panel.